 7. Make it part of a multi-channel marketing approach.

 If you have never done an influencer marketing campaign in the past, make sure you manage your expectations if you are going to try it out for the holidays.
 I would say the main misconception I see is business owners thinking that if they just do influencer outreach that they will get customers and ROI instantly.
-Influencer marketing should be one part of your full marketing strategy, and you be doing many things in conjuncture with your campaign to make it successful, for example:
+Influencer marketing should be one part of your full marketing strategy, and you should be doing many things in conjunction with your campaign to make it successful, for example:

 - Making sure to have updated social accounts, with all current promotions listed.

 - Engage with the influencers and their followers as they comment and answer any questions they have.